Speak to a licensed insurance agent.

 Dental care services available in Medicare Advantage plans

 When comparing different Medicare Advantage plans, consider the range of services offered by the carrier.
-Some Medicare Advantage plans may help cover routine dental and common services.
+Some Medicare Advantage plans may help cover routine dental and common services, such as cleanings, oral lesion exams, root canals, periodontics, oral surgery, cavities, fillings, crowns, bridges, extractions, dentures, or treatment for infections.
 There may not be a plan in your area that has all of these benefits in one plan.

 When reviewing plans, be sure to look at the coverage amounts and time limits.
 Some Medicare Part C plans will cap the total amount of coverage for each category.
 The plans may also require you to go to a particular provider in order to have the service covered.
 Because these plans are offered by private insurance carriers, there are provider networks that may limit your choice in providers.